 T in the Park is in retirement, Glastonbury is on sabbatical and here’s you thinking your welly boots weren’t going to get their annual outing.
 Well, I nearly didn’t want to write this but I’m going to let you in on a little secret.
 Hidden up on the hills of the Highlands on the Belladrum Estate is a majestic wee shindig for art lovers, food lovers, music lovers and (usually) mud lovers.
-This fabulous wee festival is known as Belladrum Tartan Heart and takes place every August – this year Thursday 2nd until Saturday 4th.
+This fabulous wee festival is known as Belladrum Tartan Heart and takes place every August – Belladrum 2018 dates are Thursday 2nd until Saturday 4th.

 Excluding Christmas it is the only other time of year my entire family get together.
 Bella’s charm (and turkey) are the only thing that get us all in the same country at the same time and if I could return from Oz for it, I would.
 In celebration of what would have been my 10th year I’ve put together the ultimate guide for anyone considering joining the big Bella family.

 So get the glue gun out, it’s time to make those fairy wings, practice the dad dancing and find the face glitter as Bella is an intimate affair that will make you fall head over heals.

 Set over 7 stages Belladrum Tartan Heart Festival showcases comedy, arts, music, dance and debates with family friendly as the focus.
 There’s not many other places on the planet you can learn to juggle, attend a ceilidh, mingle with steam punks, do karaoke with a ukelele band, watch Tom Jones and practice yoga all on the same night.
 Heck, all before tea time.
 For ten years we’ve been rocking up and Bella still never fails to blow our socks off.